Exotica (film): Home media

+Reception

 Box office

 The film grossed $32,856 in its opening weekend in Toronto.
 The film's initial box office performance in its limited release was considered "huge" by distributors.
 In March 1995, U.S. critic Roger Ebert reported Exotica was breaking box office records in Canada.

 By 1995, Exotica had grossed $1.75 million in Canada, a substantial sum for English-language Canadian cinema.
 The film ended its run after grossing $5.13 million in the United States and Canada.
-Exotica was Egoyan's biggest financial success, and has been called his box-office breakthrough.
+The film grossed around CAD 15 million at worldwide box office.Exotica was Egoyan's biggest financial success, and has been called his box-office breakthrough.

-Critical reception
+Critical response

 Exotica received positive reviews from critics.
-Rotten Tomatoes retrospectively collected 37 reviews and gave the film an approval rating of 95%, with an average rating of 8.3/10.
+Rotten Tomatoes retrospectively collected 39 reviews and gave the film an approval rating of 95%, with an average rating of 8.3/10.
 The website's critics consensus reads, "Exotica simmers with sex and obsession, while successfully doubling as an extreme character study."
+On Metacritic, the film holds a weighted average score of 72 out of 100 based on 25 reviews, indicating "generally favorable reviews".

 Roger Ebert gave the film four stars upon the film's initial release, calling it "a movie labyrinth, winding seductively into the darkest secrets of a group of people who should have no connection with one another, but do".
 He judged it Egoyan's best film to date and said Mia Kirshner "combines sexual allure with a kindness that makes her all the more appealing".
 In 2009, Ebert added the film to his Great Movies list, calling it a "deep, painful film about those closed worlds of stage-managed lust".
 Jonathan Rosenbaum called it "A must-see" and "lush and affecting", praising the score, the set and the camera movements.
 Leonard Klady, writing for Variety, called it "a haunting, chilling experience", albeit with an ending that was "anticlimactic, fuzzy and considerably less than a knockout emotional punch".
 Entertainment Weekly gave the film a B+, concluding "Like Christina's dance, the movie is a gorgeous tease, an artful promise of something that never quite arrives".
 Desson Howe, writing for The Washington Post, said it "starts off promisingly, but eventually sinks into its own convoluted oblivion".
 Peter Travers of Rolling Stone wrote "Exotica is Egoyan's most accomplished and seductive film to date", and less flashy than the upcoming Showgirls (1995) promised to be.
 B. Ruby Rich of The Advocate wrote the film is "a jigsaw puzzle of the emotions in which sex spells out whole language of human behavior", and said the cast, including Kirshner and Don McKellar, "rivet our attention on these characters".
 Critics complimented use of the song "Everybody Knows" by Leonard Cohen.